Welcome to the Think Voice Blog

 Connect, Converse, and Conspire

 That’s my mission with the Think Voice Blog.
-Every two weeks, the blog will feature stories from Estill trainers, instructors, performers, and practitioners.
+Every month, the blog will feature stories from Estill trainers, instructors, performers, and practitioners.
 These stories will focus on people’s unique experiences, to showcase the voices and personalities within the EVT Community, and to encourage connections.

 To send in your blog submission, you can email me at firstname.lastname@example.org.
 Spread the word and share your voice!